Current Deakin Students

 - Complete a number of units that have some degree of coherency by completing at least two units in one area of study.

-Note: Regarding majors, students who wish to graduate from the Bachelor of Creative Arts with a parallel major can be in consultation with the course director to plan the necessary course structure.
+Note: Regarding majors, students who wish to graduate from the Bachelor of Creative Writing with a parallel major can be in consultation with the course director to plan the necessary course structure.
 Ideally, this is done in the early trimesters of your degree and before completion of any course electives or general electives.

 2020 course information